fredrik-j-lindberg/discord-social-bot/README.md

 ### Feats

-- Keep track of how many messages each user has sent and when their latest one was sent
-- Requires message tracking: Send message to user if user has not sent a message in X time
+- Requires message tracking: Send message to admin and/or user if user has not sent a message in X time
+  - Should be opt in via guild config
+  - Potential next step is to add option of automatically kicking user after Y time (with an invite link on how they can re-join, to keep e.g. tight nit servers decently small without a bunch of inactive lurkers)
 - Add image scraping capabilities (scraping a google photos album).
   Update: [POC branch here](https://github.com/fredrik-j-lindberg/discord-social-bot/tree/poc/web-scraper) - Failed to find a reliable dates in shared google photos album url.
 The date found in the html proved to be the photo data rather than the upload date.
 A relative time stamp was found in the "comment section" of the album, so that is a potential next test.
 But then we would need to be able to parse the relative text and figure out whether it warrants an announcement or not.
-- Add mcp capabilities (being able to ask the bot for a specific piece of user info etc)
+- Add mcp capabilities (being able to ask the bot for a specific piece of member info etc)
   - Note that as long as we use an API for the LLM we need to make this opt in
 - Guild config improvements
   - Move guildconfigs to database?